 Prior to joining Bond, Jeremy spent over a decade practicing law in Massachusetts and had been a Partner at the international law firm Proskauer Rose LLP in its Boston office.

 Intellectual Property Litigation: Jeremy leads Bond’s IP litigation practice and has an accomplished track record in litigating high-stakes IP disputes, including patent, trademark, copyright and trade secret matters.
 Over the course of his two-decade career, he has litigated over eighty IP cases in federal courts throughout the country, including venues in Delaware, Illinois, Florida, Massachusetts, New York and Texas, and has significant trial and appellate experience.
-Jeremy currently is representing, or recently has represented, Bose, Signify (formerly Philips Lighting), and Xerox as lead counsel.
+Jeremy currently is representing, or recently has represented, Bose, Xerox, and Signify (formerly Philips Lighting) as lead counsel.
 He has also represented numerous other well-known companies in IP litigation, including Analog Devices, Facebook, Hypertherm, Ivoclar, MKS Instruments and Transamerica Life Insurance.

 Intellectual Property Counseling: A registered patent attorney, Jeremy has extensive experience in securing, protecting, and managing patents and trademarks in the United States and internationally.
 He assists clients with matters before the U.S. Patent & Trademark Office and also works with clients on patentability and product clearance studies, freedom to operate evaluations, trademark and branding clearance, licensing and corporate transactions involving intellectual property.

 Technology Experience: Jeremy has advised clients in a broad range of technologies, including computers, software, networking, telecommunications, e-commerce and internet-based systems, industrial equipment, manufacturing processes, biotechnology, life sciences, medical devices and consumer products.